aitorzaldua/philanthropySmartContract/README.md

 ### Description:

+Philanthropy, is the platform of NFTs created for charitable purposes and offered, in a disinterested way, to raffle.
+The benefits will go to the charities directly, without intermediaries, thanks to Blockchain Technology.
+100% Transparency.

+### Tech:

 Developed using solidity for smart contracts and hardhat for testing/deployment.

 The contract allows for users to publish NFT lotteries and buy tickets.
 Winners are chosen automatically utilizing an integration of Chainlink VRF and Keeper services.